MrFFC0CB/absurdly-simple-slider/README.md

 ## Installation

-Download the files at `dist` folder and place them wherever you want in your project.
+Download the files from the `dist` folder and place them wherever you want in your project.

 Include the CSS file inside your `<head>` element.
 ```html
 <link rel="stylesheet" href="absurdly-simple-slider/as-slider.min.css">
 ```

-Add the JS file at the end of your `<body>` element.
+Include the JS file before the closing `</body>` tag.
 ```html
 <script src="absurdly-simple-slider/as-slider.min.js"></script>
 ```